Heramb1221/SQL-50-Leetcode/README.md

 - **Nested subqueries**
 - **Date and string functions**

-## 🌟 Want to Connect?
-If you find these solutions helpful or want to discuss SQL concepts, feel free to connect with me on [LinkedIn](https://www.linkedin.com/feed/))!

 ## 📫 Feedback
 Got any feedback or suggestions?
 Feel free to open an issue or submit a pull request.